Picnic on Kings Visual Story

 The area includes grassy sections with trees and wide paved paths suitable for prams and wheelchairs.
 Visitors may be handling tickets or phones, setting up picnic spaces, or preparing for the event.
 The setting supports family-friendly activity, with children likely to be playing nearby.

-Gate 3
+8. Gate 3 (Curated Plate)

 Gate 3 is an entry point accessible from Princess Lane or Burgess Street, surrounded by greenery.
 The path is paved and step-free, allowing easy access for wheelchairs and strollers.
 Staff will be stationed here to assist customers with disability, including direct access to the front of the stage.
 The area near the gate includes face painting, bubble blowers, and food trucks, creating a busy and engaging environment.